jinghuazhao/Caprion/README.md

 Welcome!

-This repository/site is dedicated to protein/peptide quantitative trait analysis using the Caprion platform, which is organised in the following sections.
+This repository/site is dedicated to protein/peptide quantitative trait analysis using the Caprion platform, which is organised into the following sections.

 ## I. Protein analysis